vik-s/quartz/content/projects/newsletter/long form/A Review of Compact Models for Silicon and Bipolar Devices.md

 Put *picture of evolution of BSIM*
 ## Bipolar Device Models

+Bipolar device models are arguably a bit of the wild west.
 ### HiCUM Model

 The Hi Current Model (HiCUM) according to the University of Technology, Dresden website (https://www.iee.et.tu-dresden.de/iee/eb/hic_new/hic_intro.html) who maintain the model is described as: